-The EMRP is jointly funded by the EMRP participating countries within EURAMET and the European Union Scientific and Technological Objectives Proposers should address the objectives stated below, which are based on the PRT submissions.
+The EMRP is jointly funded by the EMRP participating countries within EURAMET and the European Union interface the sensitive and accurate Josephson devices to the range of voltages and frequencies encountered in precision waveform metrology.
+Scientific and Technological Objectives Proposers should address the objectives stated below, which are based on the PRT submissions.
 Proposers may identify amendments to the objectives or choose to address a subset of them in order to maximise the overall impact, or address budgetary or scientific / technical constraints, but the reasons for this should be clearly stated in the JRP-Protocol.
-The overall objective of the SRT is to provide direct and efficient traceability to the SI volt for the measurements of arbitrary voltage waveforms, in the frequency range from DC to 10 MHz.
-The specific objectives are:

-- 1. Realisation of a measurement system based on the Josephson effect for the dynamic calibration of analogue to digital converters - 2.
-Dissemination methods based on state of the art instrumentation and converters, including techniques for both repetitive and single shot waveforms - 3.
-Improved digital signal processing techniques and their contribution to the measurement uncertainty.
+The JRP shall focus on the traceability to the SI volt for analogue to digital and digital to analogue converters operating in the DC to 10 MHz range.
+The specific objectives are - 1.
+To realise a measurement system based on the Josephson effect for the dynamic calibration of analogue to digital converters. - 2.
+To establish dissemination methods based on state of the art instrumentation and converters, as used in national measurement institutes and the next tier of users in the calibration and test sectors.
+This shall include techniques for both repetitive and single shot waveforms. - 3.
+To improve digital signal processing techniques and evaluate their contribution to the measurement uncertainty.
 These objectives will require large-scale approaches that are beyond the capabilities of single National Metrology Institutes and Designated Institutes.
 To enhance the impact of the research work, the involvement of the larger community of metrology R&D resources outside Europe is recommended.
+A strong industry involvement is expected in order to align the project with their needs and guarantee an efficient knowledge transfer into industry.
 Proposers should establish the current state of the art, and explain how their proposed project goes beyond this.
 Reference should be made to the iMERA-Plus project T4 J03 JOSY.
 The total eligible cost of any proposal received for this SRT is expected to be around the 2.7 M€ guideline for proposals in this call.
+The available budget for integral Research Excellence Grants is 42 months of effort.
 Potential Impact Proposals must demonstrate adequate and appropriate participation/links to the "end user" community.
 This may be through the inclusion of unfunded JRP partners or collaborators, or by including links to industrial/policy advisory committees, standards committees or other bodies.
 Evidence of support from the "end user" community (eg letters of support) is encouraged.
-You should detail other impacts of your proposed JRP as detailed in the document "Guide 4: Writing a Joint Research Project" You should detail how your JRP results are going to:
+You should detail how your JRP results are going to: